-The most common species to be culled are invasive birds, often because their populations are able to grow unchecked outside their native range without competition that keeps their numbers balanced.
+The most common species to be culled are invasive birds, often because their populations are able to grow unchecked outside their native range without competition or predation that keeps their numbers balanced.
 Feral birds, such as "wild" chickens or duck hybrids, may also be culled if their numbers grow out of control or if they pose problems in urban or suburban communities.
 In some cases, native birds that breed excessively without natural limitations on their brood success are also culled, such as Canada geese in urban areas where there are no predators to limit their numbers.

 In special cases, even native species may be culled as part of conservation measures to protect more vulnerable species.
 For example, in breeding areas for the endangered Kirtland's warbler, brood parasites such as brown-headed cowbirds are often culled.
 By reducing the cowbird populations, Kirtland's warblers have greater breeding success.
 This is only done after very careful population monitoring, however, and is only undertaken as one part of an overall conservation plan.